svgeesus/svgeesus.github.io/blog/whatGamuts.md

 We already learned that lightness has been factored out.
 What other problems are there?

-Yu may well have been tempted, looking at the diagram of the three display gamuts, to start comparing distances.
+You may well have been tempted, looking at the diagram of the three display gamuts, to start comparing distances.
 The Display P3 green looks fairly close to the sRGB one,